Salivary Glands Long Essays

 • To prevent dental decay, office, and daily home fluoride application

-• Chlorhexidine mouthwash minimize plaque buildup
+• Chlorhexidine mouthwash minimizes plaque buildup

 • Local stimulation of saliva